 What is Iodine?

 The word Iodine is a Greek word, meaning purple or violet.
-Iodine has been in use for more than 170 years as a highly effective antimicrobial agent in clinical treatments.
-Iodine is a dark violet, non-metallic natural liquid that plays an important role in human metabolism.
-Iodine is an essential element in the production of thyroid hormones.
-Iodine deficiency can result in hypothyroidism.
+People used iodine for more than 170 years as a highly effective antimicrobial agent in clinical treatments.
+Therefore, iodine is dark violet, the non-metallic natural liquid that plays an important role in human metabolism.
+Accordingly, iodine is an essential element in the production of thyroid hormones.
+Hence, iodine deficiency can result in hypothyroidism.
 Also, we consider it as the most effective disinfectant available.

-What is the difference between Betadine and Iodine?
+What is the Difference Between Betadine and Iodine?

-Betadine vs Iodine
+Summary – Betadine vs Iodine